argilla-io/argilla/docs/reference/rubrix_webapp_reference.rst

    Rubrix Token Classification (NER) Annotation mode

 Annotation by different users will be saved with different annotation agents.
-To setup various users in your Rubrix server, please refer to our :ref:`user management guide <users-management>`.
+To setup various users in your Rubrix server, please refer to our :ref:`user management guide <user-management>`.